Photography mdavid.com.au

 Ugly backgrounds

-Here’s where I’m being a bit sneaky.
-You’ll see in the picture at right that sometimes you get a really ugly background behind your subject.
+Here’s where we can be a bit sneaky.
+You’ll see in the first picture you can sometimes you get a really ugly background behind your subject.
 Now, in the first article I talked about the importance of having a good tripod.
 Before I got my good tripod I had a really cheap, lightweight tripod.
 I found out that the cheap tripod was worse then useless for holding a camera because the slightest breeze would make the camera wobble.
 But it turned out to be perfect for holding something as light as a grass stem with a bug on it!

 So what I do, is to use the lightweight tripod to hold my photo subject.
 If you carefully cut off the leaf holding your insect then you can use a cheap, lightweight tripod to hold the leaf in front of your ideal (distant) background.
 That’s what I’m illustrating in the next graphic (at right.)
 This time, everything is just where I want it.
 I won’t pretend I invented this trick.
 A lot of the experts use methods like this.